FlowFuse/website/src/blog/2023/05/bringing-high-availability-to-node-red.md

 two types of context - the default in-memory context store and a database-backed persistent store.
 Currently the database-backed store includes a memory-caching layer to provide better performance and interoperability.
 That gets tricky when you want to have multiple instances sharing the same store.
-The context api doesn’t provide a way to atomically update values - so you can get into classic concurrency issues around two applications trying to update the same value.
+The context API doesn’t provide a way to atomically update values - so you can get into classic concurrency issues around two applications trying to update the same value.